 “Adversity causes some men to break; others to break records.” – William Arthur Ward

-William has always been a highly ambitious, motivated young man.
-Despite not being able to fulfill a lifelong dream of playing collegiate football for his beloved Alma mater, he graduated from the illustrious Morgan State University in May of 2011 with a Bachelor’s of Science degree in Electrical Engineering.
-He is currently working on his Master’s degree in Technical Management at John’s Hopkins University while employed at Northrop Grumman Corporation as a Systems Engineer.
+William has always been highly ambitious and motivated.
+Despite having to sideline his lifelong dream of playing football for his beloved alma mater, Morgan State University, he graduated in May of 2011 with a Bachelor’s of Science degree in Electrical Engineering.
+He is currently employed at Northrop Grumman Corporation as a Systems Engineer.

 As an active mentor and community servant, William’s personal mission is to share his experiences in hopes to inspire and educate people about social justice and urban communities.
 He has been featured as the keynote speaker at several events.
 He has also participated in various panels alongside professional athletes from the NBA, WNBA and NFL.

 When asked what inspires him to persevere every day, William says, “There are times when a person’s faith is challenged by life and those challenges can either bring the best or the worst out of you.
 I believe that if you’re equipped with the right mentality and the right example of hope, despite your physical ability, level of education, or socioeconomic background, you can achieve.”